This post contains affiliate links. Please see our disclosure policy.

 • Preheat the oven to 425º F.

-• Line a baking sheet with tin foil; set it aside.
+• Line a baking sheet with parchment paper; set it aside.

-• Smash and peel the garlic cloves and place them onto the baking sheet between the potatoes, then nestle fresh thyme sprigs among the potatoes as well.
-The fresh garlic and thyme act as aromatics and add some extra flavor.
+• Optional: Smash and peel the garlic cloves, then place them on the baking sheet between the potatoes, and nestle fresh thyme sprigs among the potatoes as well.

-• Put the potatoes into the oven and bake them for 30 minutes.
-Don't open the oven to shake or toss the potatoes, just let them cook, undisturbed.
+• Put the potatoes into the oven and bake for 30 minutes.
+Don't open the oven to shake or toss the potatoes; just let them cook, undisturbed.

-• After 30 minutes, the potatoes should be nice and golden crisp on the outside and fork-tender within.
+• After 30 minutes, the potatoes should be golden-crisp on the outside and fork-tender inside!

-• Place the potatoes into a serving bowl, garnish them with chopped fresh parsley, and serve with your meal.
+• Place the potatoes into a serving bowl, garnish them with chopped fresh parsley, and serve.

 Nutrition